benjackson3811/project_3_quiz/README.md

   - Press enter and your new cloned repository will be created within the desired location.

 [Back to Top](#table-of-contents)

+## Credits

+### Content
+- The idea for the structure of the quiz was taken from two Bro Code youtube videos on building a python based quiz game.
+  - https://www.youtube.com/watch?v=yriw5Zh406s.
+The inital code for functions new_game(), check_answer(), display_score() and replay_game() was taken from here.
+- Quiz functionality BroCode youtube Video. https://www.youtube.com/watch?v=zehwgTB0vV8&t=188s.
+Used as guide on how to build a python quiz.
+- Code institue Love Sandwiches Project.
+Was used for help and gudiance in the input validation functions.
+- Real Python.
+For guidance on the sorting of the questions https://realpython.com/python-quiz-application/#step-2-make-your-application-user-friendly.
+- Stack Overflow.
+  - logic on how to quit a quiz.
+For the quit game funciton. https://stackoverflow.com/questions/58913904/how-to-quit-on-a-python-quiz
+  - How to generate random questions for a quiz game. https://stackoverflow.com/questions/71743506/how-to-generate-random-questions-and-corresponding-answers-for-quiz-game

 ### Acknowledgements